kdcokenny/smartgpt_langchain/readme.md

-# ShareGPT + Langchain
+# SmartGPT + Langchain

 This project was built using [Elapse](https://www.elapse.ai).

-The concept behind ShareGPT + Langchain was informed by the research from this [video](https://www.youtube.com/watch?v=wVzuvf9D9BU) by 'AI Explain'.
+The concept behind SmartGPT + Langchain was informed by the research from this [video](https://www.youtube.com/watch?v=wVzuvf9D9BU) by 'AI Explain'.

 ## Relevant Sources